 The formal Regulations for Confirmation of Status are set out in the general regulations of the Examination Regulations, and in the special regulations for individual subjects, grouped within their particular Division.
-Further information is also available in the Education Committee "Policy on Research Degrees":
+Further information is also available in the Education Committee "Policy on Research Degrees" https://academic.admin.ox.ac.uk/research-degrees.

-http://www.admin.ox.ac.uk/edc/policiesandguidance/policyonresearchdegrees.